PASSOVER BEGINS Friday, March 30th! There are three ways to celebrate with Hillel!

 Q: I’ve never led a seder before.
 Can I do it?

 A: You certainly can!
 There will be workshops to train all the leaders.
-All seder leaders will be required to attend one of these sessions.
-Contact Rabbi Jenny for more information.
+All Seder leaders will be required to attend one of these sessions.
+Contact Rabbi Melissa for more information.

 Q: Do I have to lead the seder by myself?